Certificate, Career Program

 Graduates of this certificate program will have attained a level of expertise in the areas of: New York State Laws, crime scene investigations, physical training, defensive tactics, emergency medical services, emergency vehicle operations, and many other ancillary police activities sufficient for New York State Phase I Certification.

 Recognized throughout the northeast as an exceptional educational facility, the CCC Criminal Justice Center is a New York State regional training center that certifies law enforcement officers.
-It is located on Goff Road (off Route 352) in East Corning.
 In accordance with NYS Civil Service Law for the appointment of police officers, preference for acceptance will be given to applicants who are between 20 and 34 years of age.

 High school or equivalent preparation required: No special requirements.

 26 credit hours of this program can be applied towards the completion of the Criminal Justice A.A.S. degree and 19 credit hours of this program can be applied towards the completion of the Criminal Justice A.S. degree.

 Important information about the educational debt, earnings, and completion rates of students who attended this program.